typelevel/skunk/modules/docs/src/paradox/tutorial/Setup.md

 Let's examine the code above.

+- At ① we import the no-op `Tracer`, which allows us to run Skunk programs with execution tracing disabled.
+We will revisit @ref:[Tracing](Tracing.md) in a later section.
-- At ① we define a [Resource](https://typelevel.org/cats-effect/datatypes/resource.html)  that yields un-pooled @ref:[Session](../reference/Sessions.md) values and ensures that they are closed after use.
+- At ② we define a [Resource](https://typelevel.org/cats-effect/datatypes/resource.html)  that yields un-pooled @ref:[Session](../reference/Sessions.md) values and ensures that they are closed after use.
 We specify the host, port, user, and database.

 @@@ note
 Skunk does not support authenticated (or encrypted) connections yet.
 You must connect with a user who can log in without a password.
 @@@

-- At ② we `use` the resource, specifying a block to execute during the `Session`'s lifetime.
+- At ③ we `use` the resource, specifying a block to execute during the `Session`'s lifetime.
 No matter how the block terminates (success, failure, cancellation) the `Session` will be closed properly.
-- At ③ we use the @ref:[sql interpolator](../reference/Fragments.md) to construct a `Query` that selects a single column of schema type `date` (which maps to JDK type @javadoc[LocalDate](java.time.LocalDate)), then we ask the session to execute it, expecting a *unique* value back; i.e., exactly one row.
+- At ④ we use the @ref:[sql interpolator](../reference/Fragments.md) to construct a `Query` that selects a single column of schema type `date` (which maps to JDK type @javadoc[LocalDate](java.time.LocalDate)), then we ask the session to execute it, expecting a *unique* value back; i.e., exactly one row.

 When we run the program we will see the current date.